OpsHubProduct/OpsHub-Docs-Validation-Space/docs/integrate/system-configuration.md

 Systems here refer to the applications such as Team Foundation Server (TFS) and JIRA that you are using in your Application Lifecycle Management (ALM) ecosystem.

-In this section, you will learn how to configure a system onto OpsHub Integration Manager and how to update the system details after configuration, if required.
+In this section, you will learn how to configure a system onto <code class="expression">space.vars.SITENAME</code> and how to update the system details after configuration, if required.

 # Add a System